srbt/developers-gateway/README.md

 https_proxy=http://${HOSTNAME}:3128 curl https://api.in.application.com
 ```

-For best comfort is recomended to import Certificate Authority (CA) certificate generated for the reverse proxy to the browser's profile.
+For optimal convenience, it is recommended to import the Certificate Authority (CA) certificate generated for the reverse proxy into the browser's profile.

-If you are worried about confusion between production and development environments, you can use a slightly different domain name for the development environment, e.g., `backoffice.in.application.com` or differentiate test version by color or other visual cues.
-Color scheme can be modified in the browser's profile.
+To avoid confusion between production and development environments, consider using a slightly different domain name for the development environment (e.g., `backoffice.in.application.com`) or differentiate the test version with color schemes or other visual cues.
+You can modify the color scheme within the browser's profile.

-For example, in Firefox you can set color for panels in css file as described in https://stackoverflow.com/questions/78206548/firefox-124-how-to-change-background-color-of-active-tab-in-userchrome-css or https://www.userchrome.org/.
+For example, in Firefox, you can set a color for panels in a CSS file as described in [this Stack Overflow post](https://stackoverflow.com/questions/78206548/firefox-124-how-to-change-background-color-of-active-tab-in-userchrome-css) or at [userchrome.org](https://www.userchrome.org/).

-For two or more docker network setups, you must use different ports for the forward proxy, but it is only one port to change in the configuration.
+For two or more Docker network setups, you must use different ports for the forward proxy, but this involves changing only a single port in the configuration.

 ## ChatGpt opinion about the solution